When I was shopping for a new cupboard, I couldn’t find anything in the shops that met my requirements.

-Before you get started you need to design your cupboard.
+Before you get started, you need to design your cupboard.
 You need to consider the size and dimensions you want.
 Do you need internal shelving?
-Are you going to attach it to the wall or fill a space such as an alcove?
+Will you attach it to the wall or fill a space like an alcove?
 Will it be freestanding?

-Once you have decided on the overall size, you can begin to consider how you will construct the cupboard.
+Once you have decided on the overall size, you can begin considering how you will construct the cupboard.

 You need to consider the frame.
-Think of this as like a skeleton giving the cupboard strength.
+Think of this as a skeleton giving the cupboard strength.
 The frame will form the basic shape of the cupboard.
 It may form a simple box, or you may wish to put struts in to support weight or if it’s a larger cupboard.

 Then think about how your cupboard will look.
 Will you use plywood and paint it or even wallpaper it?
 Will you create a mesh or screen effect?

-Depending on how many doors you have you may need struts to hang the doors on or to put catches on.
+Depending on your many doors, you may need struts to hang the doors on or put catches on.

-When you are confident in your design you can purchase all the materials you need.
+When you are confident in your design, purchase all the necessary materials.
 Take a look at these furniture boards from B&Q to design your frame.

 This is important as if the room isn’t square where you plan to put the cupboard, it will affect the design.
-This could result in the doors not hanging properly or wonky shelves, for example.
+For example, this could result in the doors not hanging properly or wonky shelves.

-Pro Tip: If securing to the wall, ensure you check for pipes and cables before drilling.
+Pro Tip: Before securing your cupboard to a wall, check for pipes and cables before drilling.

 Start by constructing the frame.
-If you are attaching the cupboard to the wall you should still build the frame away from the wall.
-The Spruce explains which joints you will need to connect the frame and struts together.
+If you are attaching the cupboard to the wall, you should still build the frame away from the wall.
+The Spruce explains which joints you need to connect the frame and struts together.

 Use glue and screws to secure the frame together.
-Make sure you sink the screws into the timber so that when you put the cladding on, it sits flush on the frame.
+Ensure you sink the screws into the timber so that when you put the cladding on, it sits flush on the frame.

-Once you have the frame, you can either attach to the wall or move onto step 4.
+Once you have the frame, you can either attach it to the wall or move on to step 4.